The 10 Smartest Dog Breeds

-Further, smart dogs can be intelligence in different ways.
-A bloodhound can track an individual or an animal for miles over the course of days.
+Smart dogs can show intelligence in different ways.
+For example, a bloodhound can track an individual or an animal for miles over the course of days.
 That is a strong form of intelligence that's distinct from the intelligence of an Australian cattle dog rounding up groups of animals 10 times its size.

-So, it's important to look at intelligence with a wide lense, taking into account the myriad things that dogs can do and the different ways they can express their unique forms of intelligence.
+So, it's important to look at intelligence with a wide lense, taking into account the myriad things that dogs can do and the different ways they can express their unique forms of intelligence as well as the health issues some dogs are vulnerable to as they age.

 1. Border Collie: The Einstein of Dogs